 - Solution Train Engineers (STEs)

-- ART representatives, Product Management, the System Team, Product Owners, and representatives of the development teams themselves (to experience the customer feedback firsthand)
+- ART representatives, Product Management, the System Team, Product Owners, and representatives of the Agile teams themselves (to experience the customer feedback firsthand)

 - Lean Portfolio Management (LPM) representatives